 Resorts World Genting has been our favourite weekend getaway destination of choice for many years now.
 Those who doesn’t know better, Resorts World Genting is just well known for being a gambler’s heaven.
 But to me and my family, Resorts World Genting have more to offer than just the casinos.
 It’s actually nature lovers’ paradise and a foodie heaven.
 But I won’t be elaborating on that in this post.
-Instead, I’d like to share with you the latest family-friendly accomodation in Resorts World Genting; Hotel On The Park.
+Instead, I’d like to share with you the latest family-friendly accomodation in Resorts World Genting; Theme Park Hotel.

-The hotel is now opened and known as Hotel On The Park, a nod to its proximity to the upcoming first-in-the-world Twentieth Century Fox World Theme Park.
-Hotel On The Park has no structural changes on the cards.
+The hotel is now opened, a nod to its proximity to the upcoming first-in-the-world Twentieth Century Fox World Theme Park.
+Theme Park Hotel has no structural changes on the cards.
 The hotel is still retaining its 448 rooms to accomodate guests, but with vast improvements.
 Gearing towards family and fun, guests might feel as if they are in Wonderland.
 When I say Wonderland, I am literally refering to Lewis Carroll’s Alice in Wonderland, of course.
 Once you walked in into the lobby, you’ll spot giant teacups, giant bench and a bank of trick mirror, reflecting places that Alice passed by as she explored Wonderland when she followed the White Rabbit into the Rabbit Hole.

-My family and I had an opportunity to stay at Hotel On The Park during our most recent weekend getaway in Resorts World Genting, and here’s a picture of me and my son at the entrance of the hotel.
+My family and I had an opportunity to stay at Theme Park Hotel during our most recent weekend getaway in Resorts World Genting, and here’s a picture of me and my son at the entrance of the hotel.

 I didn’t manage to get a picture at the giant teacup and the giant bench as there were other guests hanging around there for photos.
 And so instead of waiting for my turn for a photo, my family and I headed for Eatopia for a quick bite before checking-in.
 This in-house cafe offers quite a few things for famished guests; pastries, pasta, Nasi Lemak, cookies and even sushis.
-They are all reasonably priced, so if you found yourselves hungry during your stay in Hotel On The Park, you can head over to Eatopia for a quick bite to calm the growl in your tummy.
+They are all reasonably priced, so if you found yourselves hungry during your stay in Theme Park Hotel, you can head over to Eatopia for a quick bite to calm the growl in your tummy.